 Tuft & Needle will be a great mattress for petite to medium-sized folks, but we don’t think it’d be ideal for individuals over 250 lbs.
 We usually recommend heavy-set folks look into hybrid mattresses because coils make a bed more durable, supportive, and long-lasting.
 So if you have larger body type, we recommend you go with Helix Plus instead of Tuft & Needle, or take a look at our post on the best mattresses for heavy people.

-Tuft & Needle definitely has the edge when it comes to price.
+Tuft & Needle has a slight edge when it comes to price.
 They’re pretty much the go-to budget mattress in the bed-in-a-box market.
-Before discounts, a queen size Helix mattress will run you about $1,000 and Tuft & Needle retails around $600.
+Before discounts, a queen size Helix mattress will run you about $1,100 and Tuft & Needle retails around $900.
 Helix is usually more aggressive with discounts though, since the price of Tuft & Needle is already pretty low.
 Still, Tuft & Needle usually comes out to be several hundred dollars cheaper than Helix.

 In late 2019, Tuft & Needle introduced their first coil mattress.
 Here’s a short video that covers how Helix compares to the Tuft & Needle Hybrid.

 We hope the video above was helpful.
 The remainder of this comparison will focus on the Original Tuft & Needle mattress.